gustavbronelius/parchment-adventures/README.md

 If you are running macOS or Linux, open the Terminal and navigate to the game folder.

+For example, if you downloaded and extracted the game in your Documents folder:
 ```
 cd ~/Documents/Parchment-adventures-main
 ```